kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 aggregated ClusterNetworkPolicy `Deny` rules, followed by aggregated ClusterNetworkPolicy `Allow` rules, followed by NetworkPolicy rules in all Namespaces.
-As such, the `Empower` rules have the highest precedence, which shall only be used to provide exceptions to deny-all rules and authorize traffic from/to well-known entities.
-However, the `Empower` rules does not guarantee the traffic will not be dropped: it simply denotes that the packets matching those rules can bypass the ClusterNetworkPolicy `Deny` rule evaluation.
+As such, the `Empower` rules have the highest precedence, which shall only be used to provide exceptions to deny rules.
+The `Empower` rules do not guarantee that the traffic will not be dropped: it simply denotes that the packets matching those rules can bypass the ClusterNetworkPolicy `Deny` rule evaluation.

 ClusterNetworkPolicy `Deny` rules are useful for administrators to explicitly